 In Arno’s situation, these concepts and ideas are very important.
-If the family does not fully understand the language of the kindergarten, they will need to work extra hard together with the educators will need to build a good relationship and find ways to communicate.
-This may mean getting creative, and using google translate to write emails for them, or seeing if an educator or parent in the school could help translate when speaking in person.
-It won’t be perfect, but it will show the family that the educators are trying.
+If the family does not fully understand the language of the kindergarten, then they will need to work extra hard together with the educators to build a good relationship and find ways to communicate.
+Even if, for Arno’s family, this involves typing up emails in their language and then google translating them, and the educators do the same.
+They can understand that it won’t be perfect, but it will be a start towards a line of better communication.

-Arno’s cultural background and his traumatic experiences will make this settling in extra tricky.
-In order to help him and the family, the educators need to know as much as possible about what he experienced so that they can be sure not to trigger any of his fears and anxieties or at least find tools and ways to help him adapt and feel safe.
-If struggles still occur, then meeting with the parents and finding a translator is the best way to try to communicate.
+Arno’s cultural background and his traumatic experiences will make this settling in extra hard, in order to help him and the family, the educators need to know as much as possibly about what he experiences so that they can be sure not to trigger any of his fears and anxieties or at least find tools and ways to help him adapt and feel safe.
+If struggles still occur, then finding a translator is the best way to try to communicate.